 Search 9000+ Homes Now or Continue Reading Below…

-Powered by REATX Real Estate and The Varela-Kosarek Team.
+Powered by The Kosarek Team at REATX Real Estate

 If you’re hesitant about moving to Texas, let us comfort you by saying you’re moving to Austin, not Texas.
 Austin is a blue dot in a red state.
 Home to live music, high-tech, and some of the best restaurants in the country, Austin has something for everyone.
 Although Austin has grown into a major metropolitan city, it stays true to it’s hippy roots with its annual festivals, food trailers, and outdoor swimming holes.
 You can’t help but relax and enjoy living when you move to Austin.
 Although you may find the occasional urban cowboy, you’re more likely to see drag queens than an actual cowboy.
 Texas is home to five of the largest cities in the country, with Austin being #14 as of April 2010, and Austin is only three and a half hours from any of these other major cities.
 Sitting on the Eastern edge of the Texas Hill Country, Austin offers a lot more outdoor activities than most Texas cities.
 Whether it’s camping, hiking, biking, swimming at the springs, or rock climbing, there’s just something special about Austin.
 If you’ve already had a chance to visit, you’ll understand exactly what we’re talking about.
 If you’re considering a move to Austin, put your preconceived notions away and come check out the Live Music Capital of the World.